Please feel free to comment on my review.

 Matthew Waterhouse, I believe, is very good as Adric in this adventure.
 I know he was inexperienced as an actor back then, but he does his best when performing alongside Tom Baker.
 Adric does become helpful and useful especially when assisting the Doctor to take down measurements for the TARDIS.

 Adric is even helpful when assisting the Monitor on Logopolis to find the fault when the Doctor’s TARDIS has been shrunk down to size.
-I think the writing and the acting could’ve been better though as it didn’t seem to be relaxed when the actors were saying their dialogue to each other in the story.
+I think the writing and the acting could have been better though as it didn’t seem to be relaxed when the actors were saying their dialogue to each other in the story.

 It was great to see Sarah Sutton as Nyssa again.
 I was pleased she was asked back to play Nyssa as a regular character in the series.
 Of course if Sarah didn’t say “Yes!” to coming back to play Nyssa in ‘Doctor Who’, I wouldn’t get to enjoy her in the Big Finish audios and meet her at conventions. 😀

-Nyssa’s appearance in ‘Logopolis’ is rather limited since she doesn’t appear until the last five minutes of ‘Part Two’ of the story.
+Nyssa’s appearance in ‘Logopolis’ is rather limited since she doesn’t appear until the last five minutes of ‘Part Two’ in the story.
 Chris Bidmead had to re-introduce her at the last minute.
 But it was great to see her and she has defining moments that make her join the TARDIS team at the end.

 Anthony Ainley also returns in the ‘Doctor Who’ series, this time playing the Master.
 He previously played Tremas in ‘The Keeper of Traken’.
 Now he’s playing the Master walking in Tremas’ dead body when he stole it at the end of the previous story in Season 18.
 It was a shock to see how that got revealed.

 I felt for Nyssa when she discovered gradually that her father was killed by the Master.
 It was so heartbreaking when Nyssa saw the Master for the first time and she assumed him to be her father, only younger, before discovering the truth.
-I wish that could’ve been elaborated more in the series.
+I wish that could have been elaborated more in the series.

-I found the Logopolitans to be an interesting bunch of people on their planet in the titular story.
+I found the Logopolitans to be an extraordinary bunch of people on their planet in the titular story.
 The Logopolitans are led by Noel Edmonds, I’m sorry…John Frazer as the Monitor.
 Seriously though, he does have an air of Noel Edmonds about him?
 It’s the eyes; the beard and facial expressions, I think.

 Anyway, Logopolis happens to be a world dedicated to mathematics and creating solid objects out of pure mathematics.
 I’m not exactly sure how and why Logopolis seems to be important as a planet in the main universe we live in.
-It’s revealed that Logopolis has a secret being the ‘key’ to the universe.
+It’s revealed that Logopolis has a secret in being the ‘key’ to the universe.

 I don’t buy the explanation when the Monitor reveals it to the Master in the story.
 I’m certain there’s another way the universe got created.
 God for example!
 I know this all fantasy and not to be taken seriously.
 It’s certainly a Chris Bidmead idea and he would come up with that to suit his story.